Pontiac Correctional Center History

 In the shoe factory, between seventy and eighty boys were employed.
 Nearly 300 pairs of shoes or boots were produced each day.
 The shoes made were then sold by a footwear dealer.
 The shoe firm of Tead & Son paid the Reformatory School eighteen cents per day (made up of six hours of work) for each young worker.
 Later, the task of marketing and selling the shoes made by the boys was taken over by the Pontiac shoe firm of Lyon and Legg.
 They were, in turn, replaced by the Chicago-based, R.P.
 Smith Sons & Company.

 About sixty of the smaller boys were engaged in caning chairs for the Bloomington Furniture Manufacturing Company.
 This branch was not as profitable as the shoe factory, but it was continued as it was thought that it not only kept the boys busy, it also taught them the "proper habits of industry."
-The rest of the inmates were employed on the farm, in the laundry, bakery and garden, and at miscellaneous labor.
+The boys not involved in learning a specific trade were employed on the farm, in the laundry, bakery and garden, and at miscellaneous labor.
 Nine hours were allowed for sleep, and after school and work, the rest of the twenty-four was spent in play and at meals.

 In 1893 the institution was changed from a boys’ reformatory into a more conventional penal institution with the acceptance of inmates as old as 21, and later 30 years of age.
 The name was altered to reflect this evolution, the Illinois State Reformatory.
 Two new cell houses were constructed, adding nearly 800 beds to the facility.
 By the turn of the century, more than 1200 prisoners could be housed there.
 Rehabilitation was still favored, and training options continued to be offered.
 After 1904, many of the State's youngest juvenile offenders were no longer sent to Pontiac, but were placed in a new facility built in St. Charles, The Illinois School for Boys.